 We usually don’t give a second thought to what makes up the inside our duty boots.
 We lace up, get on the job, get in and get out.
 But when that duty takes you on a long-duration mission – be it military, law enforcement, EMS or firefighting – being on your feet for any length of time (marching, running, or drilling) with the wrong insole will have your feet screaming in pain.
-Choosing the correct insoles will not only spare you problems down the road, but will also improve your performance and make you more efficient at your work.
+Choosing the best insoles for combat boots will not only spare you problems down the road, but will also improve your performance and make you more efficient at your work.
 And this is one issue that those who wear duty boots on a regular basis cannot afford to ignore.

 What are insoles, anyway?
 Insoles are a removable layer inside a boot or shoe whose intrinsic function is to provide you with extra comfort, support and cushioning, and separate your feet from the midsole and outsole.
 If they are designed just right for your needs, they fight foot fatigue, joint injuries, blisters and a number of other problems that will slow you down on duty.
 More serious injuries like plantar fasciitis (a tearing and inflammation of the connective tissues in your foot), over-pronation (when your foot rolls inward in an exaggerated fashion, and supination (when your foot rolls outward in an exaggerated fashion); both result in muscle and tendon injuries.